A geometric approach to the Cohen-Lenstra heuristics: Introduction

 \begin{remark} Although the orbit parameterization of \autoref{theorem:intro-hypercohomology-to-quotient-stack-bijection} is new, a different parameterization of nearly the same stack in the case $n = 3$ was given in \cite[Theorem 13]{bhargava:compositionLawsI}.
 See also \cite[Corollary 11]{bhargavaV:the-mean-number-of-3-torsion-elements}.
 There is a map from our parameterization to that in \cite[Theorem 13]{bhargava:compositionLawsI} given by ``taking the inflection subscheme,'' a construction is discussed in \cite[Chapter 4]{landesman:thesis}.

 It appears to us that this construction has some semblance of the construction of ``bigger spaces which separate invariants'' in the literature.
 For example, there is a space $W$ appearing in \cite[\S2]{bhargavaSW:squarefree-values-of-polynomial-discriminants-i} used in the proof of \cite[Theorem 1.5]{bhargavaSW:squarefree-values-of-polynomial-discriminants-i}.
 The relation between this ``bigger space'' $W$ and the space of squarefree polynomials seems similar to the relation between $\unitResultant n$ and the space parameterizing these inflection subschemes.
-This space parameterizing inflection subschemes turns out to be a big open in $\ba^4$ when $n = 3$ but for higher $n$ is a variety of dimension $4$ embedded in $\ba^{n+1}$, explaining why the same counting procedure that works when $n = 3$ does not immediately apply for higher $n$.
+This space parameterizing inflection subschemes turns out to be an open whose complement has codimension $2$ in $\ba^4$ when $n = 3$ but for higher $n$ is a variety $X_n$ of dimension $4$ embedded in $\ba^{n+1}$.
+More precisely, $X_n$ is the affine cone over the complement of the rational normal curve in its secant variety.
+The fact that $X_n$ is not a dense open in $\ba^{n+1}$ explains why the same counting procedure that works when $n = 3$ does not immediately apply for higher $n$.

 When working over function fields and taking the Weil restriction along $\ba^1_{\mathbb F_q} \to \spec \mathbb F_q$, related Hurwitz stacks have appeared in \cite{EllenbergVW:cohenLenstra}.
 However, the Hurwitz stacks there parameterize $\bz/n\bz$ torsors over degree $2$ covers and so correspond to order $n$ {\em quotients} of the class group.
-On the other hand, the stacks appearing in this paper parameterizing $\mu_n$ torsors over degree $2$ covers, and so yield order $n$ {\em subgroups} of the class group (together with data relating to the units).
-Of course, the number of order $n$ subgroups and quotients of a finite abelian group have the same cardinality, but the relevant moduli stacks are different. \end{remark} \begin{remark} For this remark, we refer to an open subscheme of affine space whose complement has codimension $1$ as a {\em small open} and an open subscheme of affine space whose complement has codimension at least $2$ as a {\em big open}.
-A seemingly new aspect of the orbit parameterization given in \autoref{theorem:intro-hypercohomology-to-quotient-stack-bijection} is that it can be understood as the points of the quotient stack $[\unitResultant n / \affineAut n]$ where $\unitResultant n$ a small open subscheme of affine space.
+On the other hand, the stacks appearing in this paper parameterize $\mu_n$ torsors over degree $2$ covers, and so yield order $n$ {\em subgroups} of the class group (together with data relating to the units).
+Of course, the number of order $n$ subgroups and quotients of a finite abelian group have the same cardinality, but the relevant moduli stacks are different. \end{remark} We now comment on the difficulty in using this result to determine the average size of $n$-torsion in class groups of quadratic fields. \begin{remark} For this remark, we refer to an open subscheme of affine space whose complement has codimension $1$ as a {\em small open} and an open subscheme of affine space whose complement has codimension at least $2$ as a {\em big open}.
+A seemingly new aspect of the orbit parameterization given in \autoref{theorem:intro-hypercohomology-to-quotient-stack-bijection} is that it can be understood as the points of the quotient stack $[\unitResultant n / \affineAut n]$ where $\unitResultant n$ is a small open subscheme of affine space.